DanielChomat/pushups-counter/README.md

 But further on I would really like to move with this project forward to some dashboard of accomplishments, habits, tasks and so much more, that would be useful for me.

-Such as:
+Goals for further development:
 - See the progress of a project in % (be it a book, web app, home renovations, etc.)
 - Statistics of read articles on Pocket via API
 - Habit tracking (daily/weekly/monthly)

+Coding goals:
+- Rewriting the app to Typescript
+- Rewriting the example Netlify functions

 You can see all the progress, tasks and everything else in the "Projects" section of this repo on GitHub.